CHN, the China Fund update

 By the way, for about 30 years, that is a lifetime in the world of investments, you would have had no capital appreciation on this fund, this is while China was the fastest growing economy over that time.
 And what about distributions?
 Well here is the answer;

 Total investment returns reflect changes in net asset value per share during each period and assumes that dividends and capital gains distributions, if any, were reinvested.
-The net asset value percentages are not an indication of the performance of a shareholder’s investment in the Fund, which is based on market price.
+The net asset value percentages are not an indication of the performance of a shareholder’ investment in the Fund, which is based on market price.